-The deal to buy Time Warner helps enormously in that respect.
-The business is very good at generating surplus cash from its assets.
-Over the past five years it has brought in total revenue of around $140 billion.
-That is from activity such as selling subscriptions to HBO; from its cut of movie ticket sales; and from advertising revenue generated by networks such as CNN.
+Despite the price tag, my opinion of this deal hasn’t really changed.
+It is good for AT&T’s underlying business because Time Warner is very good at generating surplus cash from its assets.
+Over the past five years, it has generated total revenue of circa $140b.
+That is from activity such as selling subscriptions to HBO; from its cut of movie ticket sales; and from advertising revenue generated by networks like CNN.
 Now let’s strip out all of the costs.
-That includes all the money spent on producing content like Game Of Thrones and films like Justice League.
-Let’s also strip out the capital spending it needed to maintain its assets.
-After all of that, Time Warner took away $18 billion in surplus cash.
-Bear in mind that total invested capital averaged around $45 billion over that period.
+That includes the money spent on producing content like Game Of Thrones and Justice League.
+Let’s also strip out the capital spending it needed to maintain its physical assets.
+After all of that, Time Warner took away $18b in surplus cash.
+Bear in mind that total invested capital averaged around $45b over that period.

 This deal moves the needle in a fairly big way in terms of AT&T’s profit sources.
 For example, Time Warner generated free cash flow of $4.5b last year.
 At the same time, AT&T’s legacy business (i.e. the business excluding the new Time Warner contribution) generated something like $18.5b worth of free cash flow.
 If we add those numbers together, then it implies that around a fifth of the enlarged group’s free cash flow will be coming directly from Time Warner assets.

 There is obviously a major caveat to this enlarged free cash flow: the debt load.
 As a result of spending north of $40b on the cash portion of the deal, not to mention the 2015 acquisition of DirecTV for $50b, AT&T’s balance sheet is loaded with debt.
 Indeed, the headline figure is an absolutely massive $180b.
 That is actually net of the company’s cash balance as well, so it really is a huge number.